Enerccio/SLT/README.md

 **THIS PLUGIN IS EXPERIMENTAL and can crash at any time!
 Please report all bugs!**

 This plugin is providing support for Common Lisp for JetBrains IDEs.
-Using modified SLIME/Swank protocol to communicate with lisp runtime providing IDE capabilities for Common Lisp.
+Using modified SLIME/Swank protocol to communicate with lisp interpret providing IDE capabilities for Common Lisp.

 # (Somewhat) Detailed Installation and Usage Guide